Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Sandler's dog, a poodle, is named Suzie.

 Early in the morning in an Italian restaurant, bookmaker John R. Stutz (Roger E. Mosley, later of Magnum, P.I.) and his "main man" Hawthorn Yantzee (Harrison Page) are alone, totalling up their take.
 Yantzee goes out to get some cigarettes.
-While he is away, Wexler (Burt Berger), an "important man" who is a New York city councillor among other things, who owes money to Stutz, shows up.
+While he is away, Wexler (Burt Berger), an "important man" who is a New York city councillor among other things and who owes money to Stutz, shows up.
 Stutz says he wants to be paid now, but Wexler says "You'll get your money when I get good and ready to give it to you and not until."
 Stutz shoots him twice and leaves the scene.
 When Yantzee returns, Wexler grabs on to him and the two fall to the ground just as Filacchione (Tom Pedi), a waiter from the restaurant, looks out a window and sees what he thinks is a confrontation.
 Two cops in a patrol car show up and Yantzee (who, like Stutz, is black) high-tails it out of there because he knows they will try and pin something on him.
 Filacchione later comes to the station and picks Yantzee out of a lineup.
 Yantzee is duly arrested at his apartment building, but when he is taken to the station, his cause is not helped by his attitude that "I am screwed no matter what I say" and his lack of co-operation with Kojak.
 Soon after this, Yantzee is bailed out by Stutz; the $25,000 payment is delivered by Lula, Yantzee's girl friend (the attractive Margaret Avery).
 After Stutz is tipped off by a hospital orderly that the operation to keep Wexler alive was successful, he goes to the hospital and unplugs Wexler's intravenous.
 Stutz has constructed an elaborate alibi for this time frame, also going to the Parking Violation Bureau office, located close to the hospital, where the waits to pay fines are very long, in his case, three hours.
 When he hears about Wexler dying, Yantzee figures he should get out of town, but he is cornered by Gil Weaver (Roger Robinson) in a public playground as he meets with Lula to say goodbye.
 Yantzee is brought back to his apartment where Kojak grills Lula and him, telling him, "You're so busy fulfilling the prophecy of your own doom, you're not even taking care of yourself."
 He yells at Kojak, "Man, get out of my face!"
 On the way back to the station, Yantzee manages to escape by overpowering Weaver.
-Back at the station, McNeil says he is getting a lot of heat from the big brass over this case, but Kojak says he is coming around to the opinion that Yahtzee had nothing to do with Wexler.
+Back at the station, McNeil says he is getting a lot of heat from the big brass over this case, but Kojak says he is coming around to the opinion that Yahtzee had nothing to do with Wexler's death.
 From an informer named Junior, Kojak finds out where Stutz hangs out, so he goes to visit him.
 Stutz totally tries to make it sound like Yantzee committed both the shooting and the murder of Wexler, of course pointing out while all this was going on, he was paying his parking ticket.
 Yantzee gets himself free from his handcuufs, picks up a gun and is on his way back to Stutz's place where he is captured once again by Kojak.
 With Kojak's urging, Lula convinces her boyfriend to go to Stutz's, but wearing a wire, which Stutz quickly uncovers after he has confessed to shooting and killing Wexler.
 As Yantzee attempts to run out of Stutz's apartment, he is shot in the side, but as the show ends with Stutz being arrested, it looks like Yantzee will survive.

 A good show with a good script focusing on the trope that "if someone is black, they are guilty," something which persists in cop shows and real life to this day.
 Harrison Page and Margaret Avery both have some very emotional scenes.
 Yantzee, prior to being wired, tells Lula "You believe him [that Kojak wants to help]?" to which Kojak says "No, she doesn't believe me.
 The only difference between her and you is that she is smart enough to see this is the only offer you've got."
 At the end, after Yantzee is shot, Kojak doesn't have anything to say.
 I find it hard to accept that McNeil considers Yantzee's arrest to be "a good collar" because of the eyewitness identification by the waiter, but they have no weapon.